 As required by Iowa Code section 19B.12, the Department of Administrative Services, through issuance of this policy, is adopting procedures for determining violations of Iowa Code section 19B.12.
 Additionally, the Department of Administrative Services is responsible for the distribution of this policy to executive branch agencies, who are required to provide it to new employees at the time of hiring or orientation.

-As directed by the Governor's Office, the Department of Administrative Services is responsible for investigating all complaints filed under this policy that:
+The Department of Administrative Services is responsible for investigating all complaints filed under this policy unless directed otherwise by the Governor's Office.